adamoliver/css-guidelines/README.md

 }

-## Naming conventions
+## Naming conventions and coding style

+The following naming conventions should always be used.
+The only exception should be from code which come from or is related to any 3rd party plugins.

+### Naming conventions

-Generally, use hyphen delimited classes (e.g. `.foo-bar` rather than `.foo_bar` or `.fooBar`.
+Use hyphen delimited classes (e.g. `.foo-bar` rather than `.foo_bar` or `.fooBar`.

-The exception to this may come from 3rd party plugins which do not follow this convention.
+### Coding style

+* Use 4 space indents over tabs
+* Write multi-line CSS/LESS
+* Put spaces after : in property declarations.
+* Put spaces before { in rule declarations.
+* Use hex color codes #000 unless using rgba.

 ## Comments